badjeff/esp32_s2_usb_host_hid_test/README.md

 - Get HID Report Descriptor, print it to serial.
 No parser implemented, need some manual post-processing
 - Repeatly, request report packet from EP-IN, print (some of) report packet bytes in binary format to monitoring port

-Note: HID Report Descriptor is not parsed due to a simple calibration is need and will do the job in application.
+Note: HID Report Descriptor is not parsed due to calibration is needed and will do the job in real life application.

 ## License
 MIT